mathiasmag/Oracle-Dev-Env-Docker/README.md

 After running exactly as defined, the following ports are active:
 - 1521 - Database listener - sql-access on localhost:1521
-- 8888 - Rest DAta port, including apex access on loclahost:8888/apex
+- 8888 - Rest Data port, including apex access on loclahost:8888/apex

 Start by completeing the prerequisites for creating the development environment: